-The Schedule of Expenditures of Federal Awards is prepared on the accrual basis of accounting and includes the federal grant activity of Promise House, Inc. The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audit of States, Local Governments, and Non-Profit Agencies.
-Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the general purpose financial statements.
+The accompanying Schedule of Expenditures of Federal Awards (the Schedule) includes the federal activity of Promise House, Inc. under programs of the federal government for the year ended August 31, 2014.
+The information in the Schedule is presented in accordance with the requirements of OMB Circular A-133, Audit of States, Local Governments, and Non-Profit Organizations and the State of Texas Single Audit Circular.
+Because the Schedule presents only a selected portion of the operations of the Agency, it is not intended to and does not present the financial position, changes in net assets or cash flows of the Agency.